-They Call Me Too-Tall
+They Call Me Too-Tall Cubby

-Long Hanging Space for a Gajillion Dresses, or Several Surfboards
+Storage for a Gajillion Dresses, or Several Surfboards

 On the other side of this long walk-in closet, there was only one clothing rod that ran across the entire wall.
 The rod was up high, which would work well for long-hanging clothes, like dresses.
 Or, for storing a surfboard collection.

 Builders like to put in these single clothing rods, because it’s cheaper construction for them.
 But hanging shirts and blouses on this high clothing rod will leave lots of wasted space below.
 In this case, we didn’t need long-hanging space for a lot of dresses, or surfboards.